 Here is an interview that Sista ToFunky recently gave to Collector’s Quest on the Black Comic Cook Collection:

-Below is a small sampling of the comic books that are a part of The Museum of UnCut Funk Collection.
+Below is a small sampling of the comic books that are a part of the Museum of UnCut Funk Collection.

 Please check out our exhibition of President Barack Obama comic books.
 It is the first collection of it’s kind and The Museum of UnCut Funk has taken the lead in preserving these comics in it’s archive.